charliecalvert/CloudNotes/Assignments/React/ReactPropsSanityTests.md

 - Add the following to the **start** property in your **client/package.json** file: **"sanity-test": "react-scripts test Sanity*"**
 - Run the test: **npm run sanity-tests** and make sure everything passes.

 Needless to say, you cannot change anything in the test.
 However, I may change the test at some point.
-I'll try to set up something like **get-gist** so that you can easily get the latest version of my test.
+I'll try to set up something like the **get-gist** bash script so that you can easily get the latest version of my test.
+(I'm referring to **~/bin/get-gist**.
+I'm not talking about the **GetGist** component or microservice in our assignment.)

 At this time (May 3), a run on my system looks like this: